cis-ds/course-site/content/homework/explore-data/index.markdown

 # Overview

-Due before class on Octobe 15th.
+Due before class on October 15th.

 Now that you've demonstrated your software is setup, the goal of this assignment is to practice transforming and exploring data.